profullstack/flog-std/README.md

 Runtime compat is a Flog standard library implementation for NodeJS.
-It is available on NPM as the `runtime-compat` package, and its exports correspond to Flog standard library modules, allowing for code reuse on both platforms.
+It is available on NPM as the `runtime-compat` package, and its exports correspond to Flog standard library modules, allowing for code reuse on both runtimes.

 ### Flog